Your London Travel Blog Guide

-Soho is definitely up there with our favourite areas to stay while in London, close to major museums, shop, restaurants and bars.
+Soho is definitely up there with our favourite areas to stay while in London, close to major museums, shops, restaurants and bars.
 Staying at the chic boutique Z Hotel is central to everything you could possibly want.

 You can get a room here for less than 100 pounds which is incredible for its area.
 It’s a great hotel and great for a few nights in London

-Best way to describe the Pavilion hotel is extravagant and quirky with rooms that all have different themes and unique names.
+The best way to describe the Pavilion hotel is extravagant and quirky with rooms that all have different themes and unique names.
 The rooms have a lot going on – it can be a bit overwhelming.

 So if you like things simple then this is probably not the place for you.
 But with rooms starting at £63 pounds and including breakfast it’s not somewhere to quickly pass up.

-This is the perfect place to stay if you like partying and going out as its located in the heart of the party town.
+This is the perfect place to stay if you like partying and going out as it’s located in the heart of the party town.